admiralorbiter/azul-analysis-tool/COMPREHENSIVE_ANALYZER_SUMMARY.md

 - ✅ Configuration system integration
 - ✅ Documentation and examples

-## 🧹 **Legacy Files Cleanup**

-The following legacy files have been removed as their functionality has been integrated into the comprehensive analyzer:

-- `comprehensive_azul_analyzer.py.py` → Replaced by `comprehensive_move_quality_analyzer.py`
-- `analyze_moves.py` → Replaced by `comprehensive_move_quality_analyzer.py`
-- `query_database.py` → Functionality integrated into comprehensive analyzer
-- `run_pipeline.py` → Replaced by API integration
-- `ml_integration.py` → Functionality integrated into comprehensive analyzer
-- `parallel_analysis_pipeline.py` → Replaced by `comprehensive_move_quality_analyzer.py`
-- `pipeline_orchestrator.py` → Replaced by API integration
-- `enhanced_position_generator.py` → Functionality integrated into comprehensive analyzer
-- `generate_positions.py` → Functionality integrated into comprehensive analyzer
-- `enhance_database.py` → Functionality integrated into comprehensive analyzer
-- `collect_real_games.py` → Functionality integrated into comprehensive analyzer
-- `PIPELINE_README.md` → Replaced by comprehensive documentation

-All functionality has been preserved and enhanced in the comprehensive analyzer with significant improvements in performance, features, and maintainability.

 ## 🎉 **Summary**

 We've successfully built a comprehensive move quality analyzer that: